BeanVortex/Anbarinoo/README.md

 - [x] Financial stuff like registring sell or buy records
 - [x] Calculating your profit and loss based on sells and buys
 - [x] Exporting reports in an excel file (under development)

+### Some notes for developers:
+- deploy and actuator folders are useless for now